I’m here to help!I’ve decided to do something I’ve never done on my blog:

-- Since I have so many fraction-related posts for upper elementary and middle school math, I’m going to add a couple new ‘summary’ posts as a kind of an index (a little easier for you than searching the (Blog Table of Contents).
+- Since I have so many fraction-related posts for upper elementary and middle school math, I’ve added a couple new ‘summary’ posts as a kind of an index.

-- One post (this one) will include the posts about teaching fraction content, and the other will summarize the posts about fraction games and activities.
+- One post (this one) will include the posts about teaching fraction concepts, and the other will summarize the posts about fraction games and activities.

 So, let’s get to the fraction content posts.